-As a quick note, for those who are worried that the beaches may be in ruins after Hurricane Maria, from what I saw, they are doing just fine.
-And in this article, you will see some current pictures I took just this summer during my trip.
+As a quick note, if you’re worried that the beaches are in ruins after Hurricane Maria, from what I saw, they are doing just fine.
+And in case you have any doubts, I went ahead and added a few pictures that I took during my trip.

-So, to help out my fellow travelers and tourists, I made this list with the most current and accurate directions, along with a few travel tips.
-These are all the steps you’ll need to know to get to the beautiful Cayo Icacos island and have an amazing trip!
+So, to help out my fellow travelers and tourists, I made this list with the most current and accurate directions, along with a few important travel tips.
+These are all the steps you’ll need to get to the beautiful Cayo Icacos island and have an amazing trip!

 For those who are familiar with Puerto Rico, you can get to Cayo Icacos by taking a water taxi or boat charter ride from the docks of Las Croabas in Fajardo.
 The boat rides are about 15-20 minutes long and launch every 30 minutes to an hour.
 The docks at Las Croabas are about a 60-minute drive from San Juan or a 2.5-hour drive from Aguadilla by car.

-Wondering “How to rent a car in Puerto Rico?”
-Well, you can easily find all of the common car rental agencies just beyond the San Juan airport exits.
-Here you can find some pretty cheap and competitive prices running anywhere from $35 per day and up in prices.
-So shop around.
+Then of course you might ask, “How to rent a car in Puerto Rico?”
+You can easily find all of the common car rental agencies just a few steps from the arrival exits at San Juan airport!

 And don’t worry about toll roads, they only cost a couple of dollars.
 But I recommend that you avoid them to take the more scenic route.
 Use the drive to see the sights and stop by some of Puerto Rico’s great local restaurants!